joelparkerhenderson/demo-rust-axum/README.md

 ## Router and Handler

-A route can call a function, which is called a handler.
+An Axum route can call an function, which is called an Axum handler.
+The handler is async function returns something that can be converted into a response.

-Edit `main.rs` to add a handler function that returns text:
+Edit `main.rs` to add a handler async function that returns text:

 ```rust
 async fn hello() -> String {